-The Libratone AIR+ 2 is a 2nd gen TWS featuring hybrid ANC, Bluetooth 5.2 with app integration, and up to aptX decoding.
+Our review of the Libratone AIR+ 2, which is a 2nd gen TWS featuring hybrid ANC, Bluetooth 5.2 with app integration, and up to aptX decoding.
 It is priced at $229.

-Disclaimer: The Libratone AIR+ 2 sent to us is a sample in exchange for our honest opinion.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank the team at Libratone for giving us this opportunity.

-To read more about TWS products we have reviewed on Headfonics click here.
+To read more about TWS products we have previously featured on Headfonics click here.